VamsiKrishnaCommits/BankApi/README.md

 # BankApi

-The code of this projected is seperated into two folders : DatabaseLayer , BusinessLayer
+The code of this project is seperated into two folders : DatabaseLayer , BusinessLayer

 This is to ensure easy maintanence and migration to a different database becomes seamless if the business logic is not aware of the kind of database that is being used.
 In a nutshell , the database is abstracted from the business logic.